2starwook/Deep-Learning-Optimization/README.md

-# image_segmentation_optimization
+# Deep Learning Optimization Methods

 ## Goal
-- Gain the ability to select the best optimizer for deep learning-based medical image segmantation
+- Gain the ability to implement various optimizers
 - Understand what the optimization is in terms of deep learning
-### Stretch Goal
-- Implement more accurate and faster optimizer

 ## Background
-### Segmentation architectures
+### Deep learning architecture
 #### [U-Net architecture](#ref-4)
 - Known for precise segmentation with smaller size of traning dataset